CNugteren/DGPC/README.md

 DGPC is not meant for professional usage and makes many assumptions, can't parse all CSV data (yet), and probably also makes a few mistakes and simplifications here and there.
 So use it at own risk, feel free to make a pull request to improve the tool.

+Stock, ETF, and currency data is queried using the `investpy` package, based on data from [Investing.com](investing.com).

 ## Requirements

 For running the tool itself: